 Where the parent has made the same preference and, through the normal operation of the admission arrangements, the last available place at a school has been allocated to one twin, or child from a multiple birth, the other twin, or the other children from the multiple birth, will be offered a place at that school.
 This means that, in these circumstances, the Published Admission Number would be exceeded.

 Children eligible for Service Pupil Premium

-Central Government defines that children who meet the following criteria are eligible for Service Pupil Premium (SPP): provides guidance online about which children are eligible for Service Pupil Premium at:
+Central Government provides guidance online about which children are eligible for Service Pupil Premium at: